 The Spin City Beginners Aerial Hoop Instructor Course will cover the fundamentals of safe and effective Aerial Hoop Instruction.
 The focus of this course is twofold; part theory, part practical.
 Firstly we will give you a range of teaching and coaching techniques to make you a confident and effective instructor.
 This will be supported by relevant aerial theory including teaching safe progression, correct postural alignment and spotting techniques.
 We will also cover the practical aspects of running your classes from how to structure your syllabus to the process of writing class plans.

 The second phase of this course is highly practical in nature, as we will teach you over 100 Beginners Aerial Hoop techniques.
 You will learn the first part of the Spin City aerial hoop syllabus, a series of strength and conditioning techniques to help your beginners progress and we will complete your practical training with beginners’ combinations, sequences and choreography.
-This course will provide you with every aspect you need to start teaching confident and effective aerial hoop classes in your community.
+This course will provide you with every aspect you need to start teaching confident and effective aerial hoop classes for adults in your community.

 UNIT 1 – WARM UPS AND COOL DOWNS